Opiskull/Blog/content/post/new-docker-server.md

     restart: always
 ```

-I removed some parts from the config as those are internal :)
+I removed some parts from the configuration as those are internal :)

-## Mailserver
+## Mail server

-On my old server I setup a mailserver from hand and always hat problems with postfix and could never really send emails correctly...
+On my old server I setup a mail server from hand and always hat problems with postfix and could never really send emails correctly...
 The setup was somehow complicated and didn't work as it should ;)

 So with this server I really had to use a preconfigured server so that updates would be easier and error prune.
 So I decided to use a Docker image with containers.

-There where some really interesting Docker mailserver out there.
-I used the mailserver from https://github.com/tomav/docker-mailserver.
+There where some really interesting Docker mail server out there.
+I used the mail server from https://github.com/tomav/docker-mailserver.
 I really have to say it was really pleasant to work with and really good examples on how to use the services it provides.

 ### First steps

-I followed the information as provided on the readme page on the docker-mailserver:
+I followed the information as provided on the readme page on the `docker-mailserver`:

 ```bash
 docker pull tvial/docker-mailserver:latest